-This plugin is 32 bits only, it's not compatible with Logic X and might show some incompatibility with OSX from 10.9 and newer.
+The Mac version of VB3 is 32 bits only, can't be loaded in Logic X or MS3 and might show some incompatibility with OSX from 10.9.x.
 This plugin is not compatible with Pro Tools and is not guaranteed to work with 3rd party plugin format adapters.
 VB3 could still show some incompatibilities with Digital Performer 7.x running in OSX from version 10.5.6.
 Please test the free demo version!

 VB3 is a virtual tonewheel organ which simulates an american